-The Preserve has a number of diverse habitats that include acres of native prairie, a lush riparian forest with huge Chinquapin and Shumard oaks and plenty of understory biodiversity, a creek that flows year-round with fish and amphibians, and lots of forest/prairie edge habitat for the birds.
+While the optimum place to observe the most species is in the prairie at 1787 Holford Road, the Preserve has several diverse bird habitats.
+These include acres of native prairie, a lush riparian forest with huge Chinquapin and Shumard oaks that have plenty of understory biodiversity, a creek that flows year-round with fish and amphibians, and lots of forest-to-prairie edge habitat.